 On July 6, 2011 the parties signed an arbitration agreement which stated that the disputes would be referred to an arbitrator and dismissed by the court.
-On July 14, 2011 the parties' settlement was validated by the court.
+The Company has won the arbitration and the arbitrator has ruled that Malam should pay the Company over NIS 1.1 million (approximately NIS 1.5 million including interest and linkage differentials).